 I’m not afraid of change, and as an attorney/consultant, I am used to recognizing problems, identifying solutions, making decisions, and generally handling anything that comes up.
 I am no stranger to cold winters or tropical climates.
 I once spent half a day shoveling massive amounts of snow in Indiana in order to clear the road for emergency vehicles and I’ve lived through a particularly nasty rainy season in Vietnam that included working with my Vietnamese neighbors to clear the laneway of about six inches of mud and sewage that was left over after the flooding cleared.
 I much prefer snow to sewage.

 I can look after your garden or simply water your houseplants.
 If your lawn needs mowing, I can do it.
 I have a basic understanding of pool maintenance and know how to follow instructions with respect to keeping your pool clean, healthy, and ready for your return.
 If you have hired someone to care for your lawn or pool, I can organize or direct their work if needed.

 You can be certain that any newspapers, magazines, or mail will be collected (and forwarded to you if you prefer).

 I am happy to provide regular s or photos of your home and pets while you’re away.

-I am not completely comfortable being responsible for dogs or outdoor animals, but cats and I get along well and I would be happy to care for yours.
+I am not completely comfortable being responsible for dogs or farm animals, but cats and I get along well and I would be happy to care for yours.